-- To improve the health status of KeyCare Advantage Members.
+- Improving the health status of KeyCare Advantage Members.

-- To ensure access to high quality and safe health care services in the KeyCare Advantage service area.
+- Ensuring access to high quality and safe health care services in the KeyCare Advantage service area.

 For more information about the KeyCare Advantage Quality program, please call Member Services at 1-844-206-1205 (TTY 711).
 Calls to this number are free.

 Clinical Practice Guidelines

 The following clinical practice guidelines are intended to support our health care team and serve as resources to ensure our providers have the most up to date, evidence-based information recommended by nationally recognized organizations.
 AMDA – The Society for Post-Acute and Long-Term Care Medicine – This is the standard care process in the post-acute and long-term care (PA/LTC) setting.

 - COPD: Global Strategy for the Diagnosis, Management and Prevention of COPD

 - Diabetes: Standards of Medical Care in Diabetes – 2021 with a particular focus on chapter 12: Older Adults